Manage Your Physical and Mental Health this New Year

 2. Take Breaks

 Warehouse work can fluctuate between monotonous and repetitive to detailed and precise on a daily basis.
-Both types of work place a strain on the mind and body.
+Both types of work places strain on the mind and body.

 Even taking a quick five-minute break during the workday can greatly improve mental health.
 Spend time with a focus on taking deep breaths.